VanshikaTanwar/Analog_multiplier/README.md

 # Four-Quadrant Analog Multiplier
-This repository presents the design of Analog multiplier implemented using Synopsys Custom Compiler on 28nm Technology .
+This repository presents the design of Four-Quadrant Analog Multiplier implemented using Synopsys Custom Compiler on 28nm Technology .

 # Table of Contents
  * [Introduction](#Introduction)